AARP Smart Driver Course with Joe Ross

-July 1: AARP Smart Driver Course with Joe Ross.
-9:30 a.m. to 4 p.m. in Room 102 (Lower Level).
-The nation’s first and largest refresher course designed specifically for older drivers.
-Those who complete the course may be eligible for an automobile insurance discount for up to three years.
+The AARP Smart Driver Course, offered by AARP Driver Safety, is the nation’s first and largest refresher course designed specifically for older drivers.
+Those who complete the course may be eligible for an automobile insurance discount for up to 3 years.
 Participants should check with their insurance company for possible discounts.
 Registration required.
-AARP members $15, non-members $20.
-To register, call Joe Ross at 823-7067.
+AARP members $15.00, non-members $20.00.
+To register, call Joe Ross at (205) 823-7067.

 Homewood Public Library 1721 Oxmoor Road, Homewood, Alabama 35209 View Map